-BOOTH B In theory any NATO or Warsaw Pact foreign stationed troops which were removed, as a result of an MBFR agreement, out of the Reductions Area in Central Europe and which were not disbanded, could be re-located in their respective territories somewhere in Southern Europe.
-Alternatively, such forces could be redeployed outside the Southern Region to relieve other forces which could then be redeployed permanently to the Southern Region. - In practice it is unlikely that NATO would redeploy permanently(1) any of her ground forces from the Central Region to the Southern Region as a result of MBFR. - The Soviet Union, however, may well wish to redeploy permanently(1) some or all of her forces withdrawn from the Central Region to the Southern parts of the USSR.
-Whatever the reason for such Soviet redeployments, they would, if made, result in the potential threat to Greece and Turkey being increased because they could be used offensively, if required, in any Warsaw Pact attack in the area without straining the available road, rail and sea deployment and re-supply facilities.
-(See paragraph 24b.)
+- 25. In theory any NATO or Warsaw Pact foreign stationed troops which were removed, as a result of an MBFR agreement, out of the Reductions Area in Central Europe and which were not disbanded, could be relocated in their respective territories somewhere in Southern Europe.
+Alternatively, such forces could be redeployed outside the Southern Region to relieve other forces which could then be redeployed permanently to the Southern Region. - 26.
+In the context of this paper it is assumed that NATO would not redeploy permanently(1) any of her ground forces from the Central Region to the Southern Region as a result of MBFR. - 27.
+The Soviet Union, however, may well wish to redeploy permanently(1) some or all of her forces withdrawn from the Central Region to the Southern parts of the USSR.
+Whatever the reason for such Soviet redeployments, they would, if made, result in the potential threat to Greece and Turkey being increased because they could be used offensively, if required, in any Warsaw Pact attack in the area without straining the available road, rail and sea deployment and resupply facilities.
+(See paragraph 24(b))